General Credential Information

 - Test Preparation Resources for CBEST, CSET, and RICA

 The California Education Code and Title 5 Regulations specify, in most cases, that applicants for a credential, certificate, or permit to serve in the public schools of California must verify basic skills proficiency before the credential, certificate, or permit will be issued.
-For Multiple and Single Subject Teaching Credential candidates, the basic skills requirement must be met prior to being assigned to daily responsibility for whole class instruction in student teaching or serving as an intern.
+For credential candidates, the basic skills requirement must be met prior to being admitted to a credential program or serving as an intern.

 The Certificate of Clearance is a document issued by the Commission to an individual who has completed the Commission's fingerprint character and identification process and whose moral and professional fitness has been shown to meet the standards as established by law.
 Certificates of Clearance issued on or after February 28, 2005 are valid for five years.